G0wda/Password_complexity_checker/README.md

-# Password Strength Assessment Tool
+# Password Complexity Checker

 ## Overview
-The Password Strength Assessment Tool is designed to evaluate the strength of user-provided passwords based on various criteria.
+The Password Complexity Checker is designed to evaluate the strength of user-provided passwords based on various criteria.
 This tool provides users with immediate feedback, helping them to create more secure passwords that meet modern security standards.

 ## Features
 - **Length Assessment**: Checks if the password meets a minimum length requirement.